-Solar power is a unique market, filled with misconceptions, inaccuracies and multiple players.
-Industry testing is done in controlled lab conditions which do not reflect real world output.
+Solar power is a unique market, filled with misconceptions, inaccuracies, and multiple players.
+Industry testing is done in controlled lab conditions that do not reflect real-world output.
 These measurements have a massive impact on consumers and the choices they make.
-When you strip away unrealistic estimates and take into account all the variables amorphous silicon becomes the best option for many needs.
+When you strip away unrealistic estimates and consider all the variables, amorphous silicon becomes the best option for many needs.

-PowerFilm's amorphous silicon panels are more than simply portable, flexible and lightweight.
-They perform well in shade and can be punished while continuing to work reliably and efficiently.
+PowerFilm's amorphous silicon panels are more than simply portable, flexible, and lightweight.
+They perform well in the shade and can be punished while continuing to work reliably and efficiently.

-In this mobile world who's going to help power remote regions of the world?
+In this mobile world, who's going to help power remote regions of the world?
 Who is going to charge a climber's electronics as he ascends a towering mountain?
-What technology is going to outlast the elements and continue to perform day after day in sunlight and in shade?
-Amorphous silicon thin film technology can keep you connected by harnessing the horizon to power your world.
+What technology will outlast the elements and continue to perform day after day in sunlight and the shade?
+Amorphous silicon thin-film technology can keep you connected by harnessing the horizon to power your world.

 Do you have questions or disagree with this post?
 Post your comment below.
 We would love to have a conversation.